MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

 Adding a Menu Option to Change the Theme
 ----------------------------------------

-To change the theme, a menu item will be created, and added, at `com.microej.demo.widget.main.MainPage` and at the Method getContentWidget();
+To change the theme, a menu item will be created, and added, at `com.microej.demo.widget.main.MainPage` and at the method getContentWidget();

 .. code-block:: java